akash-adhikary/analyse-etl-flow/README.md

 # analyseEtlFlow.py
+## 1. Introduction
-analyseETLFlow.py is a tool which can be used to Analyse an ETL Flow and Visualise it in the form of Mermaid Graph/Flow Diagram.
+analyseETLFlow.py is a tool which can be used to Visualise an ETL flow in the form of Mermaid Graph/Flow Diagram.

 In the feild of data engineering, we often come across SQL code and we try to analyse it and find the dependencies/source & target used in the SQL.
 For Example, consider the below SQL, lets call it as bus_unit.sql.